agileware/wp-civicrm-ux/README.md

 #### Campaign
  - `[campaign-info-with-thermometer id=3]`
     * Formatted html with styling
-    * Will hide some contents if they are empty
+    * Will hide thermometer, goal, remaining days and donations if they are empty.
  - `[campaign-honour-listing id=3 display-amount=0]`
     * Formatted html with styling
     * Display-amount 0 or 1.
 0 is default.